Chapter 6 of 11

 Reserve "must-have" enterprise features for higher tiers:

-• SSO/SAML: Security requirement for large orgs
+• SSO/SAML: Security requirement for large orgs--they cannot use your product without it, making upgrade non-negotiable

-• Audit Logs: Compliance requirement
+• Audit Logs: Compliance requirement for regulated industries

-• Advanced Reporting: Executives need dashboards
+• Advanced Reporting: Executives need dashboards and ROI metrics

-• API Access: Integration with other tools
+• API Access: Integration with other tools in the enterprise stack

 Usage-Based vs. Seat-Based Pricing